vladimir-avetian/vladimir-avetian.github.io/index.md

   - /about.html
 ---

-I am a PhD candidate in Economics at Sciences Po, under the supervision of [Sergeï Guriev](https://sites.google.com/site/sguriev/).
+I am a PhD candidate in Economics at Sciences Po, supervised by [Sergeï Guriev](https://sites.google.com/site/sguriev/).

 My research interests are Political Economy are Urban Economics.